osgi/osgi.enroute.site/_appnotes/resolving.md

 ## Resolving in Bndtools

 By far the best way to get experience with the resolver is using the Bndtools `bndrun` files.
 Bndtools provides a friendly user interface that makes it easy to use the OSGi Resolver in an interactive way.
 You can play along with the following explanations by creating an [OSGi enRoute Application project](http://enroute.osgi.org/qs/050-start.html) from the templates.

+A `bndrun` describes the runtime configuration for an application.
+This can either be a standalone executable JAR or an application that should be hosted in a container like a Java EE server or Karaf.
+By default, the target is an executable JAR in this app note.

 If you double click on the `osgi.enroute.examples.resolver.application.bndrun` file (or whatever name you picked) it opens a _Run_ pane.